June Bacon-Bercey, a trailblazing African American TV meteorologist, has died - Local News 8

 Her daughter Dail St. Claire said that Bacon-Bercey died on July 3, 2019, of frontotemporal dementia, though her death had not been publicized until the news company AccuWeather reported on it last week.

 “My mother paved a new road for women and minorities, and she paved that road with tenacity, integrity, diligence and community service,” St. Claire told CNN.
-“For me and all other women, African Americans and other minorities, her legacy is one of hope.
-Her legacy services as inspiration for all and is a powerful example of our limitless capability and strength.”
+“For me and all other women, African-Americans and other minorities, her legacy is one of hope.
+Her legacy serves as inspiration for all and is a powerful example of our limitless capability and strength.”

 She had a long list of achievements